 During the first half of the 20th century parish families prospered.
 Then in the 1950’s the East Hill of the borough was developed with large and beautiful houses.
 Young Catholic professionals moved into the parish from New York and from Union and Jersey Cities.
 What was once called a “swamp mission” became a very desirable location.

 In 1952 Father Gregory Bergen, O.Carm built the current Church and School.
 In the 1960’s Father James McGill built the rectory, convent and new school wing.
 Father Campion Doyle, O.Carm guided the parish into the new Church of Vatican II.

-As an active and progressive parish, the Very Reverend Father Leonard J. Gilman, O.Carm oversaw the largest renovation project to our parish and school facilities since the 1960’s; our school has been transformed into an Academy and a nationally recognized Blue Ribbon School of Excellence.
+As an active and progressive parish, Fr.
+Ashley Harrington, O.Carm. began updating the parish and in the late 1990’s modernized the facility by building an elevator and memorial giving wall.
+The Very Reverend Father Leonard J. Gilman, O.Carm oversaw the largest renovation project to our parish and school facilities since the 1960’s; our school has been transformed into an Academy and a nationally recognized Blue Ribbon School of Excellence.
 Under the leadership of Fr.
 Dan O’Neill, O.Carm. the OLMC community expanded ministries to our Filipino community, Peru Medical Mission, Interfaith dialogue, expanded our Confirmation Program and Family Promise Homeless Shelter program.

-Led by our current pastor, Fr.
-Mark Schaffner, O.Carm. what started as a humble country church has grown to 1,300 registered families of varied backgrounds and cultures involved in many outreach and community programs.
+Now, Fr.
+Ashley Harrington is back and what started as a humble country church has grown to 1,300 registered families of varied backgrounds and cultures involved in many outreach and community programs.
 Making the Catholic Community of Our Lady of Mount Carmel a place that no matter who you are, no matter what you’ve done, no matter where you’re from, no matter where you’re going, no matter how good or bad things seem, you are always welcome.